 Depending on the program/major, most colleges evaluate applications "holistically", or based upon a variety of factors.
-While one Advanced Placement course may demonstrate a desire to learn more about a subject, the grade earned within that course as well as your academic record prior to senior year more fully demonstrate your performance in high school.
+While one Advanced Placement course may demonstrate a desire to learn more about a subject, the grade earned within that course as well as your academic record prior to senior year have much more to demonstrate about your performance in high school.